tytydraco/yessleep/out/The_Yellow_Light.md

 And that's been our spot ever since.
 Sharkbait was still our pride and joy, and on occasion the single most peaceful place on earth.
 Thirty feet long, anchored, facing eastward into the dark while the set sun glowed on the other side of the mainland.
 I stood looking down at the black water our box traps had disappeared into.

-Dorian was sitting on his chair up against the cockpit, passionately doodling something in his waterproof notebook.
+Dorian was sitting on his chair up against the cabin, passionately doodling something in his waterproof notebook.
 For years now, he'd had this idea of being an author, but his "next big project" would always change with every time we met up.
 If nothing else, it was always fun to hear whatever batshit ideas he'd never actually finish.

 "What've you got?"
 I asked, breaking the silence.